keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Aeos lore and initial concept (Anastasiya).md

 - formed or joined a band, gained popularity, dragon wife
 - band broke up because of her borderline delusional search to get the dragon out of the sword
 - dwarf with silver markings on the skin
-- former name was Emilia, changed after being kicked out and deciding it was too high-class sounding.she
+- former name was Emilia, changed after being kicked out and deciding it was too high-class sounding
+- her family were middle-class silversmiths who made lots of jewelry for the higher class, they manifested lots of silver on their skin, and would use that to make their product
+- they would use their natural fluency with metal to work it skillfully into jewelry

+reason to meet Christa:
+the people shes from are some of the few people in the world who could potentially remove Silvershift from her weapon it's a faction of possessed wildlings who have launched attacks on supply trains and other things, mostly in their homeland but also internationally occasionally considered to be very dangerous, but they have been trained alongside their dragon possessing them to function very efficiently together as a team literally just terrorists have reportedly done attacks that harmed civilians and infrastructure

 Some Things to think about: